3D Dilated Multi-Fiber Network for Real-time Brain Tumor Segmentation in MRI: Introduction

 \textbf{Contribution.} In this paper, to bridge the gap between model efficiency and accuracy for 3D MRI brain tumor segmentation, we propose a novel 3D dilated multi-fiber network (DMFNet).
 It builds upon the multi-fiber unit \cite{chen2018multi}, which uses the efficient group convolution, and introduces a weighted 3D dilated convolution operation to gain multi-scale image representation for segmentation.
-DMFNet only has 3.88M parameters.
-Moreover, with the inference times of 0.019s on one GPU and 20.6s on one CPU for a single 3D volumetric segmentation, it achieves dice scores of 80.12\%, 90.62\% and 84.54\% respectively for the enhancing tumor, the whole tumor and the tumor core on the 2018 BraTS challenge~\cite{bakas2017advancing,menze2015multimodal}.
+Note that Qin \textit{et al.} \cite{qin2018autofocus} propose the auto-focus convolution layer to improve brain tumor segmentation via the adaptive weighted dilated convolution.
+The main differences lie in that they impose strong constraints on the dilated convolution, i.e. using softmax to constrain the weights of the parallel dilated convolution branches and sharing the parameters of the convolution kernels.
+Our DMFNet only has 3.88M parameters.
+With the inference times of 0.019s on one GPU and 20.6s on one CPU for a single 3D volumetric segmentation, it achieves dice scores of 80.12\%, 90.62\% and 84.54\% respectively for the enhancing tumor, the whole tumor and the tumor core on the 2018 BraTS challenge~\cite{bakas2017advancing,menze2015multimodal}.